Tiago Mesquita

-Tiago Manuel Oliveira Mesquita (born 23 November 1990) is a Portuguese professional footballer who plays as a right-back for Liga Portugal 2 club Lusitânia.
+Tiago Manuel Oliveira Mesquita (born 23 November 1990) is a Portuguese professional footballer who plays as a right-back for Liga 3 club Paços de Ferreira.

 Club career

 Mesquita was born in Ribeirão, Vila Nova de Famalicão.
 After emerging through C.D.
-Trofense's youth academy, he made his professional debut with hometown side G.D.
+Trofense's youth academy, he made his professional debut with his hometown side G.D.
 Ribeirão in the 2007–08 season, in the third division.

 In the summer of 2009, having appeared in only 16 matches with the main squad over the course of two seasons, Mesquita signed – not yet aged 19 – with Deportivo Alavés from Spain, playing in the Segunda División B. In his first year, he took part in less than half of the league matches as the Basques failed to regain their lost status of the previous campaign.

 Mesquita returned to his country in the 2011 off-season, joining Associação Naval 1º de Maio of Segunda Liga.
-Two years later, he signed with his very first club Trofense in the same tier, and he split 2014–15 between the second and third divisions, with Ribeirão and S.C.
+Two years later, he signed with his first club Trofense in the same tier, and split 2014–15 between the second and third divisions, with Ribeirão and S.C.
 Freamunde.

 On 17 June 2015, Mesquita moved to Boavista FC.
 He made his Primeira Liga debut on 20 September, playing the full 90 minutes of a 2–0 away win against Académica de Coimbra.
-Three years later, he joined C.D.
-Feirense of the same league on a two-year contract.
+In June 2018, he joined C.D.
+Feirense in the same league on a two-year contract.

 Until his retirement, Mesquita represented Académico de Viseu FC (second tier) and Lusitânia FC (Liga 3).
+In the 2024–25 season, he helped the latter side to achieve a first-ever promotion to the professional leagues.

+Mesquita returned to the third division ahead of the 2026–27 campaign, with the 35-year-old agreeing to a deal at F.C.
+Paços de Ferreira.